mazzamani/bike-sharing/README.md

 # bike-sharing
-predicting bike sharing count per hour
+The goal is to predict the bike sharing count per hour.

 Here are the simple baseline methods: